 Young people are so important to God and He is moving in very special ways upon the youth of today around the world.

-Here in our city I meet with young people every day.
+Here in my city I meet with young people every day.
 They are amazing, always interesting and filled with questions about Jesus and what is happening today in the world and how it all fits with what the Bible states.
 These are non-Christians.
-The same is true in Oxbow, Moose Jaw, Wolseley, Regina Beach and other towns and cities that I travel to.
+The same is true in every town and city that I travel to – no matter what part of the world I am visiting.
 These young people and young couples are hungry for reality and an authentic faith that works in the world.
 A faith that helps them to face a real world and deal with complex issues that they face and feel every day.

 In every case these young men and women are simply looking for someone to listen and to understand them – not always agree with them, but willing to listen to their heartbeat.
 They know when they are being judged and rejected; they know when people are sincere and really caring; they want us to look past the outward appearance and see their hearts.
 They want to know that we walk in grace and so can accept them for who they are even if we can’t agree with their values, beliefs or lifestyle.